 The administrative capital, Mbabane, has a temperate climate and is a small city of just more than 75,000 people.
 It's also a fairly cheap city for expats to live in, although some costs – most notably petrol and telecommunications – are comparatively high.
 Rental prices are also increasing due to expat demand for quality accommodation.

 Swaziland’s free-trade policies and good road and rail links to major centres in South Africa, its main trading partner, make it a highly investment-friendly economy.
 The language of business in Swaziland is English, and, similarly to South Africa, cities retain a certain colonial character due to decades of British rule.

 The vast majority of locals rely on subsistence farming.
 Foreign investment in Swaziland is largely connected to high-value crops such as sugar, fruit and forestry.
 Most of the wealth in the country is in the hands of non-African expats involved in these industries.
 The textile industry is also rapidly growing.

 Swaziland is one of the world’s last absolute monarchies, a political system that critics say has hampered its growth economically.
-Opposition parties are banned, and although the occasional riot or protest does occur, life in Swaziland is, for the most part, a peaceful one for expats.
+Opposition parties are banned, and although the occasional riot protest does occur, life in Swaziland is, for the most part, a peaceful one for expats.